antmicro/rowhammer-tester/docs/source/hammering.md

   Row pairs generated from the `range(start-row, nrows - row-pair-distance, row-jump)` expression will be hammered.

   The generated pairs come in the format of `(i, i + row-pair-distance)`.
-  Table {numref}`default-all-rows-arguments` shows default values for arguments:
+  {numref}`default-all-rows-arguments` shows default values for arguments:

+:::{table} Default values for arguments
-:::{table} default-all-rows-arguments
+:name: default-all-rows-arguments
+:header-rows: 1

   | argument              | default |
   | --------------------- | ------- |